openapi-processor/openapi-processor-spring/docs/mapping/index.md

 # Type Mapping

-Using type mapping we can tell the generatr to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.
+Using type mapping we can tell the processor to map types (schemas) from an openapi.yaml description to a specific existing java type instead of generating a model class from the source OpenAPI type.

 This can be a type created by us or a type from a framework.
 For example to map paging parameters and